stuylinux/stuylinux.org/content/posts/apcsa.md

 # The Course
 First things first, why did they put Legos as the cover image of the manual??
 I thought APCSP was the one with block coding...

+> Determine an appropriate program design to solve a problem or accomplish a task (not assessed) Oh and it turns out actually knowing how to program isn't a skill that matters to the AP exam...

+There's also a "required" "big idea" about the "impact of computing" which is **entirely untested** and basically just tells you to follow the law and be ""ethical""...
+The Official Stuy Linux solution is just to be FOSS, you'll get enough people bikeshedding in your issue tracker to take care of all that for you :P

 ## Unit 1 - Primitive Types
 The primitive types (relevant to APCSA) are:
 - `int` - stores signed integer numbers in a 32-bit (4-byte) space, thus the limits are